agusszarate/Full-Stack-Program-ITBA/README.md

 # Homebanking Project

 This project is a full-stack homebanking application developed as part of the Full Stack Developer course organized by ITBA.
-It consists of a backend built with Python and Django REST Framework (DRF) and a frontend built with TypeScript and Next.js, all within the same repository.
+It consists of a backend built with Python and Django REST Framework (DRF) and a frontend built with Javascript and Next.js, all within the same repository.

 ## Technologies Used